jhguzmanj/fem-nft-card/README.md

-# Frontend Mentor - NFT preview card component solution
+# Frontend Mentor - NFT preview card component solution by Jorge H. Guzmán J.

 This is a solution to the [NFT preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents